 For maximum SEO impact, make sure your permalinks are set like in the screenshot below.

-Remember that our plugin, Lighthouse, is now part of our SpeedFactor SaaS.
+Remember that our plugin, Lighthouse, is now part of our legacy SpeedFactor SaaS.
 Lighthouse is a performance tuning plugin, removing lots of default WordPress behaviour, such as filters, actions, injected code, native code and third-party actions.

 If you like this article, go ahead and follow me on Twitter or buy me a coffee to support my work!